 Candidates must be advised of a decision not to award tenure at least 12 months prior to the expiration of the probationary period.
-After the Provost's final decision, should the candidate believe that there were serious procedural violations that subsequent reviews failed to correct, the candidate may file a grievance (see Grievance Procedures in Promotion and Tenure Matters, directly below).
+After the Provost's final decision, should the candidate believe that there were serious procedural violations that subsequent reviews failed to correct, the candidate may file a grievance (see pages 74-75 of the Faculty Handbook and Appendix F, University of Houston Promotion and Tenure Grievance Procedures).